JakeHukari/DuckyPi/README.md

 2. Plug the DUCKYPI USB drive into the target computer.
 3. Wait

-Upon boot (unless Safe Mode is enabled), the HackyPi will begin harvesting.
+Upon boot, after the 5 second countdown (unless Safe Mode is enabled), the HackyPi will begin harvesting.

 The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge).